-Cunningham was born on 15 October 1970 in Reading, Berkshire, before relocating to Lakenheath, Suffolk.
-Having first entered the industry sculpting puppets for the popular satire serial Spitting Image, he progressed to feature films with Nightbreed, immediately followed by Richard Stanley’s science fiction thriller Hardware, which first demonstrated his affection for robots.
-After a stint on the troubled Alien 3 project, he teamed up with Stanley once again for his sophomore effort Dust Devil.
-Between 1990 and 1992, he regularly designed the front covers for the popular comic Judge Dredd, which would eventually lead to a role on the movie adaptation through August to November 1994, working alongside Hollywood action hero Sylvester Stallone and screen legends Jürgen Prochnow and Max von Sydow.
+Cunningham was born on 15 October 1970 in Reading, Berkshire before relocating to Lakenheath in Suffolk.
+Having first entered the industry sculpting puppets for the popular satire serial Spitting Image he progressed to feature films with Nightbreed, immediately followed by Richard Stanley’s science fiction thriller Hardware, which first demonstrated his affection for robots.
+After a stint on the troubled Alien 3 project he teamed up with Stanley once again for his sophomore effort Dust Devil.
+Between 1990 and 1992 Cunningham regularly designed the front covers for the popular comic Judge Dredd, eventually leading to a role on the movie adaptation through August to November 1994, working alongside Hollywood action hero Sylvester Stallone and screen legends Jürgen Prochnow and Max von Sydow.

 By 1985 the project had become lost in development hell and so Kubrick contacted Stephen Spielberg, who himself had become something of a craftsmen after directing two sci-fi blockbusters of his own, Close Encounters of the Third Kind and E.T. the Extra-Terrestrial.
 Frustrated by the lack of progress of the project, Kubrick suggested to one of his writers to read the children’s classic The Adventures of Pinocchio by Carlo Collodi for inspiration.
 But it would be the release of Spielberg’s dinosaur hit Jurassic Park that would finally convince Kubrick that the technology now existed to do the story justice.
 With Christopher Baker on board as the concept artist, Cunningham was hired on the strength of his work on Judge Dredd to supervise the visual effects.
 It soon became apparent, however, that the project had once again stalled and so Cunningham finally bowed out to pursue his own career as a director.